 Once you take a sip of adventure, you can never go back to regular life.

 23. “It feels good to be lost in the right direction.”

 It feels good not to know where you are right now; it’s the catalyst that leads to the most incredible discoveries.
 However, it’s essential to know you are in the right direction, not only geographically but also in life.

 24. “A journey is best measured in friends rather than miles.”

 There’s no biggest treasure in life than friends and family.
 Ranking up miles is not even close to comparison.
 Travel is the perfect way, however, to exand your friends pool.

 Paris is truly one of the most magnificent cities on earth.
 If you prepare well enough, few cities in the world can rival the French capital’s culture, history, and spirit.
 Scratch that, no city in the world can do it.

 Short Travel Quotes

-The next group of inspiring travel quotes is for the efficient ones.
-You need a short capture for your cool Instagram photo?
+The next group of travel quotes is for the efficient ones.
+Do you need a short capture for your cool Instagram photo?
 Great!
-I’ve got 15 awesome suggestions for you:
+I’ve got fifteen awesome suggestions for you: